 Investing in solar energy for your home is a very important decision.
-That’s why we strongly believe in providing you the best of service and ensuring you understand how solar panels work.
+That’s why we strongly believe in providing you with the best of service and ensuring you understand how solar panels work.
 Learn more about how our Renewable Energy Advisers will help design the right system to home solar PV system.

 Most residential houses operate on a grid-connect system.
 When excess electricity is generated, these systems export electricity to a larger network.
 Stand-alone systems supply a local load of electricity, usually supported with a battery backup.
 These systems often incorporate a second power generator, such as a diesel generator and are usually installed where it’s more cost-effective than connecting to the grid network.

 Panel technology types vary depending on your location.
 Traditional panels, like monocrystalline panels, will often be chosen when installation space is limited or where frames and installation costs are high.
 Newer technologies, like thin film, might be chosen where installation space is plentiful.

 Solar panels on fixed arrays will generally be oriented towards the north in the southern hemisphere.
 This will expose the panels to the greatest amount of sunlight through the course of a day.
 East facing arrays will receive morning light, and west facing arrays will receive afternoon light.
 Arrays might be faced east or west so that power generation matches the times when loads are expected to be high.

 The tilt of an array will impact the time of year that the solar panels receive the most sunlight – a flatter installation will receive more sunlight in summer, and a more extreme angle will receive more sunlight in winter.
 Positioning an array to the installation site’s angle of latitude will expose the panels to the greatest amount of sunlight over a year.

 Many of our customers start considering solar power due to their escalating power costs.
 One of the biggest influences on your system design is your current electricity use.
-It’s a good idea to check your average monthly use before contacting us so that our Advisers can provide you a better assessment of the system that suits your needs.
+It’s a good idea to check your average monthly use before contacting us so that our Advisers can provide you with a better assessment of the system that suits your needs.